trailofbits/empirehacking.nyc/bkoverflow.md

 Out of respect for other attendees and patrons of the venue, please attend only if you have been vaccinated.
 We'll have a backpack full of rapid tests available, for free, for any attendee to use on-site or take home with them.
 The venue was in-part chosen for its large outdoor space.

+### Does this meetup have a code of conduct?

+Brooklyn Overflow is dedicated to providing a harassment-free meetup experience for everyone.
+We do not tolerate harassment of meetup participants in any form.
+Participants violating these rules may be removed from the meetup at the discretion of the organizers.

+If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible.
+Harassment and other code of conduct violations reduce the value of our event for everyone.
+You can make a report to [Chelsea Peterson](mailto:chelsea.peterson@trailofbits.com) in-person at the event, via [Twitter DM](https://twitter.com/EmpireHacking), or anonymously via this [form](https://docs.google.com/forms/d/e/1FAIpQLScyZAo_QmsoKYSriClcmkXmzN9gOoqO2oapLWlVFIGHJEvYXA/viewform).